Introduction

 Peter in this scripture shows us our innate, fleshly impatience.
 We want things now and quick and fast, so we project that speed onto God.
 Yet God is not slow as some understand it … He is God-paced … not world-paced.
 The devil is in a hurry, scurrying to and fro on the earth, knowing his time is short.
 He makes his servants also hurry and scurry, in aimless circles of fear based purposeless effort.
 We have not so learned Christ.
 We are undistracted, with our eyes fixed on Him.

-We need to slow down to the speed of the Spirit, not the speed of our ambitions to push the numbers, that is not very representative of the image of God.
+We need to slow down to the speed of the Holy Spirit, not the speed of our ambitions to push the numbers, that is not very representative of the image of God.
 God weighs us, He doesn’t count us.
-Slow Churches are a return to the ancient ways.
+Slow Churches are a return to the ancient slower ways, to the speed of life, not technology.

 As churches we have absorbed a lot of the cultural priorities around us.
 Church life is often measured in two two-hour per-week sessions.
 There are some drive thru type gatherings … churches lending from the fast food chain models … no time to sit and eat, its about turnover.
 Fast Church suits a fast passed life where the dogma of more-is-better, is the order of the day.
 And God by His grace, uses that.

 But where do you ‘tarry’, or corporately linger in the Spirit?
 Where His Spirit has time to work in hearts and do that spiritually formative work?
 When does the Holy Spirit have His way?
 Where is God the only Agenda?
 Yet, it’s not to be slow, it’s not about sloth.
 That is unwise.
 It’s about temperance, to use that important word of 1 Cor 9, it’s to reduce our speed and sometimes speed up our sloth, to a point where we meet the Spirit at His speed.
+It is about attentiveness, to Jesus.
+You cannot pay attention carefully, while in a rush.
 To establish a rhythm of individual life and community life that is tempered and paced and budgeted for the long haul Christian Race.

 SLOW Churches are SUSTAINABLE